Pet Guide Daily

 Why Does My Dog Wake Me Up So Early?

 Naturally, dogs’ sleeping cycles are aligned with those of nature.
-Once a dog is touched by daylight and wakes up, the later moment, it wakes up the owner.
+Once a dog is touched by daylight and wakes up at a later moment, it wakes up the owner.
 Apart from this, dogs can wake up early to pee, have food, and avoid separation anxiety, or because of illness, injury, or medical aspects.

 How Do Get a Puppy to Sleep Longer in the Morning?